Dealing With Another Person's Car Insurance Company

 Your medical situation is not clear

 If you sustained injuries from the car crash, and even if you know what these injuries are, you are not a medical professional.
 You could misrepresent the extent of your injuries or significantly undervalue the cost of your medical treatment.
 The other party’s insurance provider is trying to estimate what the case could be worth so they can set what is known as a ‘reserve value’.
 This valuation could be less than what you are seeking and less than what you are entitled to.
+Additionally, keep in mind that some injuries may not be immediately apparent and can worsen over time, affecting your long-term health and recovery costs.

 It is also important to remember that your body produces a lot of adrenaline following a car crash.
 You may not feel the effects of an injury for days or even weeks.
 Never comment on the amount of pain you may be experiencing.
 Instead, say that you are waiting to hear back from your doctor.